Tallwave/guidelines/docs/Platforms.md

  Databases:

- * [PostgreSQL]() is preferred for relational data
+ * [PostgreSQL](https://www.postgresql.org/) is preferred for relational data
  * [Mongo](https://www.mongodb.com/) is a great database for document based data.
  * [Redis](https://redis.io/) for caching and/or key/value storage.

 ### Marketing Websites

 A good marketing website can do so many things for our clients.
-Care must be given to them.
+It's the first thing their customers see so it:

+ * Gives the first impression of brand, UX, and product.
+ * If done properly, moves customers through the sales pipeline.
+ * Serves as a portal to other products we may have built.
+ * Demonstrates out abilities at web design and development.
+ * Provides the customer with analytics and marketing knowledge.

+A marketing site by its nature will have fewer moving parts than a full-fledged application.
+It's purpose is more to present information and drive fewer well-defined actions than require a high degree of input from the user.
+Thus, these websites do not involve heavy duty frameworks like React or Angular.
+We do tend to favor building these on WordPress, or plain HTML and CSS files.
+These are typically built using different libraries:

+ * Bootstrap
+ * Foundation
+ * jQuery
+ *

 ## Mobile

+We build mobile apps using native technologies, meaning that they interface directly with the libraries provided by the operating system, that being iOS and Android.

+We do not recommend mobile apps built in a web browser.
+The level of fit and finish is not the same as you get from native.
+We do however use cross-platform frameworks where appropriate.

 ### Native Apps

 ### Cross Platform Apps